jdevuyst/rekenaar/README.md

 WIP Idris compile-time tactics for monoids and other algebraic structures.

 Currently one solver is included.
-The solver can produce equalities for algebraic structures with an associative binary operation and a neutral elements (that is, monoids such as `List a, ++, []`).
+The solver can produce equalities for algebraic structures with an associative binary operation and a neutral element (that is, monoids such as `⟨List a, ++, []⟩`).

 The following new features are highest on the priority list:

-- Support for commutative monoids (e.g. `Nat, +, 0`)
+- Support for commutative monoids (e.g. `⟨Nat, +, 0⟩`)
 - Improved usability via additional elaborator reflection magic

 See [here](src/Test/Examples) for examples on what's currently possible.